 The “Armament Bunker Memorial Site” has not yet been completed.
 The seventh bunker arch, which is still standing after it was blasted, is the most striking relic at Mühldorfer Hart.
 A steel walkway will be constructed on the remains of the fifth arch to provide an overview of the extent of the scene of devastation: the former centre of a planned arms factory – and the reason for forced labour and mass death.

-1st prize in invited competition 2012
+1st prize in the invited competition 2012

-Design and realization of the sections ‚mass grave‘ and ‚forest camp‘: 2013 – 2018
+Design and implementation of the Forest Camp and Mass Graves phases: 2013 – 2018

 Client: Stiftung Bayerische Gedenkstätten

-Total area: 100 hectares
+Total site area: 100 hectares